 Betaine Anhydrous

 According to the official marketing materials, the formula includes betaine anhydrous to improve muscle endurance.
-But all the evidence we could find didn’t include muscle performance as a benefit [2].
+However, one of the studies found on the WebMD website doesn't include muscle performance as a benefit [2].

 Acetyl L-Carnitine HCL